ssb2017/treescaper/README.md

 [TreeScaper](https://github.com/whuang08/TreeScaper/releases)

-Extract the zip and run the binary.
+We will be using a pre-compiled version of TreeScaper with a graphical user interface (GUI), which requires no special installation steps.
+Just extract the zip and run the binary.
 You may find the manual helpful as well.

+*One important note*

+The default security settings on current versions of Mac OS X do not allow users to open applications that have been downloaded outside the App Store with a simple double-click.
+Instead, you will need to hold down control and single-click on the TreeScaper app, then select “Open”.
+When asked if you are sure, select “Open” again.

 ## Call for Tree Sets